jina-ai/docs/chapters/ranker.rst

      - Documentation
    * - :class:`BiMatchRanker`
      - :class:`Chunk2DocRanker`
-     - Computes document relevance givena a query taking into account the best chunk-hit from both query and doc perspective.
+     - Computes the score taking into account from both query and doc perspective.
      - :class:`Chunk2DocRankDriver`
      - https://github.com/jina-ai/jina-hub/blob/master/rankers/BiMatchRanker/README.md
    * - :class:`SimpleAggregateRanker`
      - :class:`Chunk2DocRanker`
-     - aggregates the score of the matched doc from the matched chunks.
+     - Aggregates the score of the matched doc from the matched chunks.
 For each matched doc, the score is aggregated from all the matched chunks belonging to that doc.
      - :class:`Chunk2DocRankDriver`
      - https://github.com/jina-ai/jina-hub/blob/master/rankers/SimpleAggregateRanker/README.md
    * - :class:`LevenshteinRanker`